bufistov/portablebackgammon/README.md

 address (or a redirector service) and the ability to run Servlets for this to work properly.

-Now it will attempt to connect to the server, and identify your own IP address, if all goes well you will appear in the Forumosa Backgammon chat lobby, with a list of users on the right and the chat text in the middle.
+Now it will attempt to connect to the server, and identify your own IP address, if all goes well you will appear in the Portable Backgammon chat lobby, with a list of users on the right and the chat text in the middle.

 Chat text scrolls up in the main window, and new users appear on the right, currently everyones IP address